Home | FAQs

 A - A garage door is usually the largest moving part in your home and needs regular maintenance in order to prolong its life and operate safely.
 Please refer to the maintenance instructions that came with your door and ensure you have your garage door serviced annually.
 Also please refer to the Consumer Safety Leaflet available under the safety tab on this web site.

-Deactivate your electric garage door opener every three (3) months by disengaging it, as described in the operating instructions.
+Deactivate your electric garage door opener every three (3) months by disengaging it, as described in the operating instructions and when the door is closed (to reduce risk of injury or damage from possible uncontolled closure should there be any tension spring damage).
 Operate the door manually in order to determine how easy it is to open.
 Remember that an electric garage door opener is only meant to work as a substitute for human strength.
 You must therefore avoid placing any unnecessary strain on it.
 If the door is hard to open when operated manually, contact a Professional Garage Door Technician.
 If the springs are not set up correctly you may find the door very heavy to lift or the springs may need readjusting as a result of some tension being lost through time.
 This sort of problem may result from a decompressed spring, a warped track, a loose cable or one of the springs or a couple may have snapped which may be visibly noticeable.
 If so equipped, it is a good idea to check the photoelectric protection system as well to make sure it is working properly.

 Q - How do I exit my property if there is a power failure?